How to Treat a Cat with Feline AIDS

 Keep in mind that the spread of feline AIDS is unlikely in domestic cats that live alone and do not leave home.
 This disease is usually present in animals that live in groups or those that go outside, particularly if they're involved in fights with other cats, because biting is the most common form of transmission.

 It is not contagious to humans or other animals.
-Treatment entails alleviating symptoms since there is no cure right now.
 Once the veterinarian confirms that your cat has FIV, it is very important to provide the necessary care to ensure your pet's welfare.

 Feline AIDS progressively destroys the cat's bodily defenses, weakening the immune system and allowing invading viruses or bacteria to cause damage.
 Caring for your pet is essential to ensuring that he or she continues to live a happy and comfortable life, so the first thing to consider is giving your pet age-suitable high quality food that provides all the protein and nutrients your cat needs.